 Major urban development projects call for strong interaction and coalescence between conception and realization.
-In particular, the considerable intricacy involved in securing and closely coordinating public investment (around EUR 2.4 billion, of which approx. 1.5 billion is revenue from the sale of land) with acquisition of private investment (around EUR 8.5 billion) results in very complex responsibilities and demands strong management.
+In particular, the considerable intricacy involved in securing and closely coordinating public investment (around €2.4 billion, of which approx. €1.5 billion is revenue from the sale of land) with acquisition of private investment (around €8.5 billion) results in very complex responsibilities and demands strong management.

-In 1997 a port and location development company (GHS) was set up to manage the development of HafenCity – since 2004 it has been known as HafenCity Hamburg GmbH.
+In 1995 a port and location development company (GHS) was set up to manage the development of HafenCity – since 2004 it has been known as HafenCity Hamburg GmbH.
 It is responsible for the “special city and port fund”, which consists of land owned by the City of Hamburg located in the HafenCity area.
 The sale of these sites provides finance for the lion’s share of public investment in HafenCity, notably roads, bridges, squares, parks, quays and promenades.

-HafenCity Hamburg GmbH is a 100 percent subsidiary of the Free and Hanseatic City of Hamburg.
+HafenCity Hamburg GmbH is a wholly owned subsidiary of the Free and Hanseatic City of Hamburg.
 The company is developing HafenCity at Hamburg’s behest.
-Public supervision, cooperation, and the division of responsibilities are demanding: the supervisory board of HafenCity Hamburg GmbH – chaired by the first mayor – consists of members of the city senate.
-Sales and options (with an obligation to plan) on land purchases have to be approved by the Land Commission; zoning plans are subject to consultation and approval from the Commission of Urban Development (made up largely of parliamentary and local government representatives) and are processed by the HafenCity working party in the Ministry of Urban Development and Environment which also issues permits.
-Juries for urban planning and open space competitions and for competitions for buildings comprise representatives of the Ministry of Urban Development and Environment (chief planning officer), the district council, HafenCity Hamburg GmbH and several politicians (from Mitte district or the city parliament) as well as private developers and independent architects.
+Public supervision, cooperation, and the division of responsibilities are demanding: because of HafenCity’s significance for the overall development of Hamburg, the new urban district was declared a priority area in 2006.
+For this reason HafenCity development is not supervised by Hamburg-Mitte district authority, but managed at city level.
+The HafenCity Hamburg GmbH supervisory board – chaired by the first mayor – is made up almost exclusively of members of the city senate.
+Sales and options (with an obligation to plan) on land purchases have to be approved by the Land Commission; zoning plans are processed in the Ministry of Urban Development and Housing by the HafenCity task force and then put before the Commission of Urban Development for consultation and approval (both bodies consist mainly of parliamentary and local government representatives).